magento/architecture/design-documents/distributed-deployment-tools.md

 There are 2 options for tool implementation
 1. Separate tool

-    Developer creates monolith project and installs all extension on it. `composer.json` file of the project can be committed to repo.
+    Developer creates monolith project and installs all extensions on it. `composer.json` file of the project can be committed to the repo.
 Managing extensions will be done on monolith project using composer.
-Toll would allow to analyze which extensions installed on monolith and update `compose.json` files of UI instances.
+Tool would analyze which extensions installed on monolith and update `compose.json` files of UI instances.

 2. Composer plugin

-    Developer installs composer plugin and specifies paths to UI instance `composer.json` files.
+    Developer installs composer plugin and specifies paths to UI instances `composer.json` files.
 Plugin creates monolith by merging configuration from all of the instances.
-Plugin manages extension on monolith.
+Plugin manages extensions on monolith.
 Developer can commit `composer.json` file to the repo, but it's optional.
 After extensions monolith updated (extensions installed, removed, updated) plugin will update `composer.json` files of UI instances.

+In both cases workflow assumes that UI projects located on one filesystem.
+After `composer.json` and `composer.lock` of UI instances updated they should be committed to the repo and deployed to environments.

 Recommended approach is composer plugin.
 Prototype available [here](https://github.com/magento/composer-distributed-update-plugin).